omniV1/AQC/Sprint1_TODO_Breakdown.md

 ---

-*Last Updated: Based on actual codebase analysis* *Document Status: Reflects real implementation status vs initial planning*
+*Last Updated: Based on actual codebase analysis*
+*Document Status: Reflects real implementation status vs initial planning*

 ---

-### 🔄 Update Procedure
+## 🔄 Update Procedure
 1. At the end of each working day, open this file.
-2. Tick completed checkboxes and adjust progress bars if desired (use `https://progress-bar.dev/<percent>`).
+2. Tick completed checkboxes and adjust progress bars if desired (use `https://progre
-3. Commit changes with message `docs(sprint1): progress update YYYY-MM-DD`.
-4. Push to repository—CI should pass 🟢.
-5. Share notable blockers in project Slack channel.